 Pizza Rustica with Italian Sausage and Roasted Red Peppers

-Pizza Rustica, also called Italian Easter Pie, is a savory cheesy meat and veggie pie with a slightly sweet, super easy, buttery crust.
+Pizza Rustica (AKA Italian Easter Pie) is a savory meat and veggie pie that’s loaded with three kinds of cheese and baked in a slightly sweet, deliciously buttery and tender crust.

 It may be the most worn and tattered, actually.
 I credit that cookbook largely with teaching me how to bake, a lifelong passion that eventually led me to launch my first food blog – Of Batter and Dough.

 Baking with Julia is still a book I turn to frequently.
-And so, in thinking about Spring recipes, and recently learning that Pizza Rustica is also called Italian Easter Pie, I pulled it off my shelf again.
-I’m kinda hoping that by making Spring season food the weather will cooperate and start acting like Spring.
-Seems reasonable.
+And so, in thinking about Spring recipes, and recently learning that Pizza Rustica is also called Italian Easter Pie, I pulled it off my shelf again and studied the recipe more closely.

 Everyone loves charcuterie.
 (Don’t even tell me if that’s not true.)